World War I in literature: Late 20th-century and beyond

 Novels concerning World War I continued to appear in the latter half of the 20th century, albeit less frequently.

 The novel Return to the Wood (1955) by James Lansdale Hodson depicted the court-martial of a British soldier accused of desertion, and the book was adapted as the play Hamp in 1964 by John Wilson and filmed as King and Country by Joseph Losey in the same year.

-The novel Covenant with Death (1961) by John Harris portrays a Sheffield Pals Battalion on the first day of the Battle of the Somme in 1916 and Christopher Hitchens later referred to it as a 'neglected masterpiece'.
-In the mid-1960s, there was a resurgence of fiction depicting the aerial campaigns of World War I, including The Blue Max (1964) by Jack D. Hunter, which became a major film in 1966 along with A Killing for the Hawks (1966) by Frederick E. Smith and In the Company of Eagles (1966) by Ernest K. Gann.
+The novel Covenant with Death (1961) by John Harris portrays a Sheffield Pals Battalion on the First day on the Somme in 1916 and Christopher Hitchens later referred to it as a 'neglected masterpiece'.
+In the mid-1960s, there was a resurgence of fiction depicting the aerial campaigns of World War I, including The Blue Max (1964) by Jack D. Hunter, which became a film in 1966 along with A Killing for the Hawks (1966) by Frederick E. Smith and In the Company of Eagles (1966) by Ernest K. Gann.

-How Young They Died (1968) by Stuart Cloete was possibly the last novel written by an actual veteran.
-Elleston Trevor had made his name in the 1950s through episonage and WW2-themed novels but he turned to World War I with his novel Bury Him Among Kings (1970).
+How Young They Died (1968) by Stuart Cloete was possibly the last novel written by a veteran.
+Elleston Trevor had made his name in the 1950s through espionage and WW2-themed novels but he turned to World War I with his novel Bury Him Among Kings (1970).

-The novel Goshawk Squadron (1971) by Derek Robinson depicts a British air-force unit in the closing months of World War I, was shortlisted for the Booker Prize and was later followed by two 'prequels' set earlier in the conflict, War Story (1987) and Hornet's Sting (1999).
+The novel Goshawk Squadron (1971) by Derek Robinson depicts a British squadron in the closing months of World War I, was shortlisted for the Booker Prize and was later followed by two 'prequels' set earlier in the conflict, War Story (1987) and Hornet's Sting (1999).
 Three Cheers for Me (1962) and its sequel That's Me in the Middle (1973) by Donald Jack, are narrated by fictional Canadian air ace Bart Bandy; both won the Leacock Medal.
-Canadian novelist Timothy Findley's novel of the conflict The Wars was published in 1977 and it received his country's top award for literature.
+Canadian novelist Timothy Findley's novel of the conflict The Wars was published in 1977 and it received his country's Governor General's Award for English-language fiction for literature.